chn-lee-yumi/MaterialSearch/README_EN.md

 ### Deployment via Docker

 Currently, there is only one Docker image available, which supports both `amd64` and `arm64` architectures.
-It includes the default models (`openai/clip-vit-base-patch32` and `IDEA-CCNL/Taiyi-CLIP-Roberta-102M-Chinese`) and supports GPU acceleration (only for `amd64` architecture).
+It includes the default models (`OFA-Sys/chinese-clip-vit-base-patch16`) and supports GPU acceleration (only for `amd64` architecture).
 If you have additional requirements, please open an issue.

 Before starting the image, you need to prepare: